 Medical Editor: John P. Cunha, DO, FACOEP

-Fluress (fluorescein sodium and benoxinate hydrochloride) is a sterile ophthalmic solution combining a disclosing agent with an anesthetic agent.
-It is used for eye procedures requiring a disclosing agent in combination with an anesthetic agent such as tonometry, gonioscopy, removal of corneal foreign bodies and other short corneal or conjunctival procedures.
-Common side effects include temporary stinging and burning in the treated eye, or conjunctival redness.
+Fluress (fluorescein sodium and benoxinate hydrochloride) is a sterile ophthalmic solution combining a disclosing agent with an anesthetic agent used for eye procedures requiring a disclosing agent in combination with an anesthetic agent such as tonometry, gonioscopy, removal of corneal foreign bodies and other short corneal or conjunctival procedures.
+Common side effects of Fluress include:

 The dosage of Fluress is 1 to 2 drops in each eye before operating.
 For deep ophthalmic anesthesia, the administration is 2 drops in each eye at 90-second intervals for 3 instillations.
 The use of an eye patch is recommended.
 Fluress may interact with other drugs.
 Tell your doctor all medications you use.
 Fluress should be taken during pregnancy only if clearly needed.
 Consult your doctor before breastfeeding.